25 Aug Encryption: What You Need to Know Today

 When it comes to security, you may have seen the word encryption thrown around.
 But what exactly does it mean, and why should you care about it?

-Let’s run through what encryption is and everything you need to know as a home security owner.
+So let’s run through what encryption is and everything you need to know as a home security owner.

 What is encryption?

-The basic definition of encryption when it comes to technology universe is protecting information by converting it into a unique code in order to prevent unauthorized people from viewing or accessing it.
+The basic definition of encryption when it comes to technology is protecting information by converting it into a unique code in order to prevent unauthorized people from viewing or accessing it.

-Essentially, encryption is a way to protect your private information, like passwords.
+Ultimately, encryption is a way to protect your private information, like passwords.

 What does encryption have to do with my home security?